9 Microcontroller Architecture – Program Operation

 5. The contents of the MDR are placed into the IR.

-the decode operation as a video.
+The decode operation as a video.

 Decode operation described